dell/omnia/docs/source/OmniaInstallGuide/RHEL/Provision/provisionparams.rst

    :header-rows: 1
    :keepspace:

+..
+[1] Boolean parameters do not need to be passed with double or single quotes.

 .. csv-table:: provision_config_credentials.yml
    :file: ../../../Tables/Provision_creds.csv
    :header-rows: 1
    :keepspace:

 .. csv-table:: software_config.json
-   :file: ../../../Tables/software_config.csv
+   :file: ../../../Tables/software_config_rhel.csv
    :header-rows: 1
    :keepspace:

-..
-[1] Boolean parameters do not need to be passed with double or single quotes.

 Update the ``input/network_spec.yml`` file for all networks available for use by the control plane.